open/close all folders

 - In The Krytos Trap, part of the outfit Wedge Antilles wears while trying to talk some Twi'leks around, along with Fingerless Gloves and a Loincloth, is a cape cut in such a way that it fell in two red wings.

 - In the Russian children's novel Journey To The Morning Star, the Sinots have these.
 Two of the protagonists and their Etherian guide are captured by a Sinot commander and his robot who swoop down from their just-landed rocket using their capes, which then fold into their suits.

 - Meta Knight in the Kirby games and Super Smash Bros. (as seen in the picture above) but not in the anime, where he only had wings in the pilot.

 - This varies from game to game.
-In Kirby Super Star, he throws his cape away to the side, and he does it in the remake, but in the cutscenes, and his own game, his cape is established as wings, even if they don't appear in normal gameplay (outside of the cart-riding sprite)
+In Kirby Super Star, he throws his cape away to the side, and he does it in the remake, but in the cutscenes and his own game in Ultra, his cape is established as wings, even if they don't appear in normal gameplay (outside of the cart-riding sprite)

 - Dante in Devil May Cry 3 does this with his coat.

 - In Boktai 2: Solar Boy Django, while in Vampire mode, Django's scarf turns into (or at least takes the shape of) a pair of wings.
 I'm not sure if he uses them to fly or if he just uses generic "vampire levitation" powers during his attack when he flies across the screen.